isomerpages/govtech-stp/pages/FAQ.md

 #### RGL Travellers Visiting Singapore

-Travellers <u>visiting Singapore for business/official purposes</u> may click on the links below for Frequently Asked Questions pertaining to the requirements and processes under the Reciprocal Green Lane](https://safetravel.ica.gov.sg/rgl/overview).
+Travellers <u>visiting Singapore for business/official purposes</u> may click on the links below for Frequently Asked Questions pertaining to the requirements and processes under the [Reciprocal Green Lane](https://safetravel.ica.gov.sg/rgl/overview).

 <table>
 <tr>